-This scan, available from 12 to 24 weeks, is designed to give you fast reassurance.
+This scan, available from 12 to 24 weeks, is designed to quickly assure you that your pregnancy is continuing as expected.
 It’s performed by one of qualified sonographers with diagnostic scanning experience.
 It includes:

 10-minute diagnostic appointment